IBM/nodejs-cloudant/openshift/docs/webhook-setup.md

 ## Deploying code changes via Github Webhooks in OpenShift

 If you created an application from a template in the OpenShift Container Platform Service Catalog and deployed it to your OpenShift cluster, you might be wondering how you can can start iterating on your application.
-All you need to set up Continuous Delivery with OpenShift is a Github Webhook that will tell OpenShift to automatically pull in your newest changes to build and deploy.
+All you need to do is set up Continuous Delivery with OpenShift is a Github Webhook that will tell OpenShift to automatically pull in your newest changes to build and deploy.

 If you would like app as working starting-point the source code for this application is available to be forked from the [IBM Node.js + Cloudant](https://github.com/IBM/nodejs-cloudant).
 You can use the 'Node.js + IBM Cloudant' tile on the Service catalog with your forked repository to create builds and deployments on OpenShift.
 After you get a Deployment set up, you can configure a webhook in your repository to make OpenShift automatically start a build whenever you push your code: